samuelmurail/gromacs_py/README.rst

 License
 =======

-This project is licensed under the GNU General Public License v2.0 - see the `LICENSE`__ file for details.
+This project is licensed under the GNU General Public License v2.0 - see the `LICENSE`_ file for details.

-__ LICENSE
+.. _relative link: LICENCE